Gorilla Trekking in Uganda, Rwanda and Congo.

 When To Go To See The Mountain Gorillas In Africa?

-- January and February: Low season offering less huge crowds.
+- January and February: High season with huge crowds.
 Very little or no rain.

-- March, April and May: It rains a lot during these months.
+- March, April and May: Low season.
+It rains a lot during these months.
 Most challenging during the trek, the slopes are slippery.

 - June, July & August: Peak season, it’s important to book early with us since Gorilla trekking permits run out.
-Best time for gorilla safari in Uganda and Rwanda.
+This is the best time for gorilla safari in Uganda and Rwanda.